,

 A City of LA business license is formally called a Business Tax Registration Certificate.
 This certificate allows you to conduct business legally and ensures the city collects the appropriate taxes.
 For businesses in LA County, the rules are slightly different, but the principle is the same: A business license is required to operate legally.

-Who Needs a City of LA Business License?
+Who Needs a Business License in Los Angeles?

-The process is straightforward and can be completed online1 or in person.2 But the fastest way to get your certificate is through the LA Office of Finance online registration portal.3 You’ll need:
+The process is straightforward and can be completed online or in person.
+But the fastest way to get your certificate is through the LA Office of Finance online registration portal.
+You’ll need:

 After completing the online form, you’ll immediately receive a temporary certificate.
 A permanent certificate will follow within 4 to 6 weeks.

-If you prefer to register in-person, visit one of the LA Office of Finance locations4 and bring the same information listed above.
-Alternatively, you can download the Business Tax Certificate Application from their forms library,5 complete it, and email it to [email protected].
+If you prefer to register in-person, visit one of the LA Office of Finance locations and bring the same information listed above.
+Alternatively, you can download the Business Tax Certificate Application from their forms library, complete it, and email it to [email protected]

 Do I Need Additional Permits?